 - Paris Hilton an American businesswoman, television and media personality, socialite, model, singer and actress own Kimchi.

 Teacup dogs just like other breeds also suffer from various health conditions.
 Some of these health concerns include:

-- Cryptorchidism : Male Teacup Pomeranian are the only one that suffer from this medical condition.
+- Cryptorchidism: Male Teacup Pomeranian is the only one that suffers from this medical condition.
 Here, one or both testicles fail to descend into the scrotum.

-- Luxating patella: This condition occurs when the patellar groove is too shallow or not properly secure.
-The symptoms include pain which eventually cause frequent limping.
+- Luxating patella: This condition occurs when the patellar groove is too shallow or not adequately secure.
+The symptoms include pain which eventually causes frequent limping.